superfly/docs/reference/configuration.html.md

   dockerfile = "Dockerfile.test"
 ```

-`dockerfile` accepts a relative path to a Dockerfile.
+`dockerfile` accepts a relative path to a Dockerfile, or a URL.
 By default, `flyctl` looks for `Dockerfile` in the application root.

-This option will not change the Docker context path, which is set to the project root directory by default.
+**Gotchas:** 1) This option will not change the Docker context path, which is set to the project root directory by default.
 If you want the `Dockerfile` to use its containing directory as the context root, use `fly deploy <directory>`.
+2) When specifying a local Dockerfile, make sure it's not excluded from the Docker build context in your `.dockerignore`.

 ### Specify a multistage Docker build target